"Astronomy made in Europe"

 Activities and Functions:

-The EAS, together with one of its affiliated societies, organises the annual European Week of Astronomy & Space Science (formerly known as JENAM) to enhance its links with national communities, to broaden connections between individual members and to promote European networks.
-The EWASS consists of plenary sessions covering astronomical topics of general interest, and of a number of topical symposia of one or two days' duration, organized in parallel sessions.
+The EAS organises its annual meeting, also called European Week of Astronomy & Space Science (formerly known as JENAM), to enhance its links with national communities, to broaden connections between individual members and to promote European networks.
+The EWASS consists of plenary sessions covering astronomical topics of general interest, and of a number of topical symposia or sessions of one or two days' duration, organized in parallel sessions.

-Since 2010, astronomers of outstanding distinction are invited by the EAS to give the Lodewijk Woltjer lecture at the EWASS.
+Since 2010, astronomers of outstanding distinction are invited by the EAS to give the Lodewijk Woltjer lecture at the EAS annual meeting.

 Since 2013, the EAS awards the MERAC Prizes to recognize and support young European astronomers.
-The three laureates of each year are invited to give a plenary lecture at the EWASS.
+The three laureates of each year are invited to give a plenary lecture at the EAS annual meeting.

 Since 2016, the EAS e-Newsletter supersedes both the former paper Newsletter and the short e-News.
 It is issued four times per year - in general in January, April, July and October - and includes reports on astronomical topics, astronomical life in Europe, developments within the society and European networks.